excelkks/ToKindle/README.md

 ```
 #### 2.Send
 Make sure all your e-books are in the same path as Tokindle.py.
 Then, run Tokindle.py.
-After inputting password of the sender email, send-to-kindle start work.
+After inputting password of the senders email, send-to-kindle start work.
 At the same time, your e-books will be moved to a new directory named backup.